Hounds and jackals

 Hounds and jackals or dogs and jackals is the modern name given to an ancient Egyptian tables game that is known from several examples of gaming boards and gaming pieces found in excavations.
 The modern name was invented by Howard Carter, who found one complete gaming set in a Theban tomb from the reign of ancient Egyptian pharaoh Amenemhat IV that dates to the 12th Dynasty.
 The latter game set is one of the best preserved examples and is today in the Metropolitan Museum of Art in New York.
 He called it "Hounds contra Jackals".
-Another, less often used modern name is "fifty-eight holes".
+Game historians prefer to call it "fifty-eight holes".

 The gaming board has two sets of 29 holes.
 Gaming pieces are ten small sticks with either jackal or dog heads.
 The game appeared in Egypt, around 2000 BC and was mainly popular in the Middle Kingdom.
 In the 1956 movie The Ten Commandments, Pharaoh Seti (Cedric Hardwicke) and Nefretiri (Anne Baxter) are shown playing the game.